 200. - Add a 0.02" fillet to the wrap feature to finish the part and save it as 'Cylindrical Cam'.

-Image made using Real View
+Finished part image made using Real View

 Exercises: Build the following parts using the knowledge acquired in this lesson.
 Try to use the most efficient method to complete the model.

 Eccentric Coupler